-Oxford offers an opportunity for students to spend the first two years of their college experience at a small institution in a suburban setting where there is abundant opportunity for development of a deeply personal and intellectual interchange among students and members of the faculty.
+For the first two years of the college experience, Oxford, a small institution in a suburban setting, provides abundant opportunity for development of a deeply personal and intellectual interchange among students and members of the faculty.
 In addition to the intimacy that is characteristic of Oxford, the College also maintains the high standards and prestige that are associated with Emory University.
 For students who want quality education at an institution which also offers the possibility of small classes, personal attention and close relationships, Oxford is ideal.

 Rich in the traditions of the past, Oxford today is alive with new energy and a fresh conviction of the importance of fulfilling a unique role in educating the youth of Georgia, the Southeast and the nation.
-The present Oxford spirit is manifested by the new courses and ideas generated on campus, new administrators and faculty, and improvements in the physical plant of the College.
+The present Oxford spirit is manifested by the new courses and ideas generated on campus, by administrators and faculty, and by physical improvements at the College.
 Oxford is fully accredited by the Southern Association of Colleges and Schools and by the University Senate of the United Methodist Church.
 The College is also a member of the Georgia Association of Colleges.